arramac/ArramacScratch/query.md

 In DocumentDB SQL query language, unlike in traditional SQL, the types of values are often not known until the values are actually retrieved from database.
 In order to efficiently execute   queries, most of the operators have strict type requirements.

 DocumentDB SQL doesn’t perform implicit conversions unlike JavaScript.
-For instance, a query like "SELECT * FROM Person p WHERE p.Age = 21" matches documents which contain Age property whose value is 21.
+For instance, a query like `SELECT * FROM Person p WHERE p.Age = 21` matches documents which contain Age property whose value is 21.
 Any other document whose Age property matches string "21", or other possibly infinite variations like "021", "21.0", "0021", "00021" etc. will not be matched.
 This is in contrast to the JavaScript where the string values are implicitly casted to number (based on operator, ex: ==).
 This choice is crucial for efficient Index matching in DocumentDB SQL.